Drop the Worry Ball

 How to Parent in the Age of Entitlement

-Dr. Alex Russell is a clinical psychologist who helps children develop resilience and their own personal relationship with school and achievement.
-At the heart of his message—and his book, Drop the Worry Ball—is that children learn by experiencing non-catastrophic, painful failure, and it is through the process of these failures that they mature into resilient, resourceful and emotionally balanced individuals.
+Alex Russell is a clinical psychologist who helps children develop resilience and their own personal relationship with school and achievement.
+At the heart of his message—and his book, Drop the Worry Ball—is that children learn by experiencing non-catastrophic, painful failure.
+It’s through the process of these failures that they mature into strong, resourceful and emotionally balanced individuals.

 As an education speaker, Dr. Russell has addressed many parent and counselor groups over the years.
-He is intimately familiar with the culture of the school system and the relationship that parents, teachers, and counselors share with regard to the children we are raising.
+He is intimately familiar with the culture of the school system and the relationships that parents, teachers, and counselors share with the children we are raising.
 He has been an active parent in his community and an avid hockey player and coach.

 “Great opening keynote.
 Relevant, interesting, engaging ...
 This is such an increasingly important concept.
 It was refreshing to hear an expert’s take on it.
 A very informative session with an important re-examination on the role of anxiety in children’s lives.”South Western Alberta Teachers Conference